cmu-rss-lab/rosdiscover-evaluation/README.rst

 The data collected for the experiments of RQ3 is in: :code:`results/data/RosTopicBugs - RQ3 - Results Table.csv`

 The Jupyter Notebook in :code:`results/DataAnalysis.ipynb` uses these results to produce the numbers in the paper.
-To run this analysis, you can run the following command locally via pipenv:
+To run this analysis, you can run the following command:

 .. code::